aspose-words/Aspose.Words-Documentation/jasperreports/release-notes/release-notes-2015/aspose-words-for-jasperreports-2-3-0-release-notes/_index.md

 What's fixed:

 - Fix WORDSJSP-155 (Jrxml to Docx conversion issue with paragraph indentation)
-- Fix WORDSJSP-149 (Contents are missing when many jrxml exported to Docx)
+- Fix WORDSJSP-149 (Contents are missing when numerous jrxml exported to Docx)
 - Fix WORDSJSP-158 (AWDocxExporter: PageBreak inside bullet list duplicates the list)
 - Fix WORDSJSP-159 (Report content is rendered in the header of output document)
 - Fix WORDSJSP-160 (Some contents are rendered in the header of output document)